 Manager Koch said maybe there is just a lack of experience with these types of contracts, but you want to nail it down as to what your rights are.
-He said if you release it on one and you don't release it on another, then you're going to have somebody with the argument that you're being arbitrary and you should release it.
-Manager Koch said his view is you never want to give a lawyer on the other side any ammunition, and that's exactly what we would be doing.
-He said if that's what you're deciding, that we have no policy, then we have no policy, and then he asks staff, if you don't have a policy, what are you going to do - you have no direction, you have no authority, what are you going to do?
+He said if you release it on one and you do not release it on another, then you are going to have somebody with the argument that you are being arbitrary and you should release it.
+Manager Koch said his view is you never want to give a lawyer on the other side any ammunition, and that is exactly what we would be doing.
+He said if that is what you are deciding, that we have no policy, then we have no policy, and then he asks staff, if you do not have a policy, what are you going to do - you have no direction, you have no authority, what are you going to do?

 Administrator Jeffery said staff will work with the attorney and follow state law and then have the retainage released as the contract is executed.
-Manager Koch said we don't see the contracts, we see nothing other than a resolution.
-He said we don't even know what the contract says.
-Manager Koch said shame on him for ever approving a contract where he doesn't know the terms of the contract and he doesn't know if we're being protected or not.
+Manager Koch said we do not see the contracts, we see nothing other than a resolution.
+He said we do not even know what the contract says.
+Manager Koch said shame on him for ever approving a contract where he does not know the terms of the contract and he does not know if we are being protected or not.
 Mr. Smith said the policy would be to follow the statute in the memorandum provided to Board.